statmoments

 Fast streaming univariate and bivariate moments and t-statistics.

-## How is that different?
+## How is it different?

 When input data differences are subtle, millions of waveforms may have to be processed to find the statistically significant difference, requiring efficient algorithms.
 In addition to that, the high-order moment computation need multiple passes and may require starting over once new data appear.
 With thousands of sample points per waveform, the problem becomes more complex.

 Yet another dimension can be added when the data split is unknown.
 In other words, which bucket the input waveform belongs to.
-This library solves this with pre-classification of the input data and computing moments for all the requested data splits.
+This library solves this with given pre-classification of the input data and computing moments for all the requested data splits.

 Some of the benefits of streaming computation include: